vokimon/carbunco/README.md

 # Carbunco

-Carbunco is a gas stations searcher in Spain.
+Carbunco is a gas stations searcher for Spain.

 You obtain a list of gas stations which are the cheaper at a certain distance, so depending on how far you want to go, you will get cheaper prices.